uphold/validator.js-asserts/README.md

 #### Arguments
 - `version` (optional) - the version to test the uuid for.
 Supported version are `3`, `4` and `5`.
 Defaults to test for `all` three if omitted.

+### ZipCode
+Tests if the value is a valid zip code.
+This validator also checks if the country is a valid country from our codebase and validates if this zip code is valid based on country state (only checks countries on [zip-codes repository](https://github.com/uphold/zip-codes)).

+#### Arguments
+- `country` (required) - the country which zip code is from.
+- `state`   (optional) - the state which zip code is from.

 ## Usage
 The following is an example for the extra ip assert: